A Rasmussen invariant for links in $\mathbb{RP}^3$: Lee generators and Lee homology

 with each summand being generated by the corresponding Lee generator $\LeegenCi[o]_o$. \end{theorem} \begin{proof} This is entirely similar to Lee's proof of Theorem 4.2 in \cite{Lee}.
 The statement is proved for knots and 2-component links first, using an inductive argument on the number of crossings of the diagram $D$, and starting with the unknot as the base case.
-For the inductive step, we consider the long exact sequence relating $\LH^*(D)$ to the Lee homology of the two resolutions $D_0$ and $D_1$ at a crossing.
-(This exact sequence comes from the obvious short exact sequence on chain groups.)
+For the inductive step, we consider the long exact sequence of Proposition \ref{prop:skein exact seq} (letting the auxiliary choices for $D$ determine the choices for $D_0$ and $D_1$) in the case of $s=t=1$ relating $\LH^*(D)$ to the Lee homology of the two resolutions $D_0$ and $D_1$ at a crossing.
 There are now three cases to consider depending on whether $L$ was a knot, or a split link, or a non-split link.

 If $L$ was a knot, then one of $D_0$ and $D_1$ is also the diagram for a knot, while the other is for a 2-component link.
 If $L$ was a non-split link, then the crossing in $D$ can be chosen so that $D_0$ and $D_1$ are both knots.
 In either case, the inductive assumption applies to $\LH(D_0)$ and $\LH(D_1)$, and then one keeps track of what happens to the elements $\LeegenCi[o]_o$ under the exact sequence to arrive at the desired conclusion.
 Meanwhile, if $L$ was a split link, we could choose a split diagram $D=D'\sqcup D''$ so that $\LH(D)\cong\LH(D')\otimes\LH(D'')$ and the result follows quickly.